HurayrahB/Policy-Quoting-API/README.md

 # Policy Quoting API

-A small Django REST Framework service for quoting insurance policies, built to practice a Django/DRF stack.
+A small Django REST Framework service for quoting insurance policies, built to practice a Django/Postgres/Redis stack

 ## Stack

-Django 5, Django REST Framework, SQLite
+Django 5, Django REST Framework, PostgreSQL 16, Redis 7, Docker Compose, GitHub Actions.

 ## Status

-Working CRUD API.
-Two models (`Applicant`, `Quote`) with a foreign key relationship, `ModelSerializer` and `ModelViewSet` for each, wired through a DRF `DefaultRouter`, plus a custom action that computes a premium from coverage amount, a base rate, and a province factor.
+Working CRUD API for applicants and quotes, served from Postgres in Docker Compose.
+Quote pricing runs through a Redis cache with a 5 minute TTL.
+The list endpoint uses `select_related` on the applicant foreign key, with a `django_assert_num_queries` test pinning the query count.
+Tests run on every push via GitHub Actions.

 ## Endpoints